-For recharging, we currently have two solutions.
-The first one is flood irrigation or flood Mar where we flood the fields.
-Which fully saturates them while the trees are dormant to recharge the groundwater.
-The second option is the drain tiles.
-The drain tiles are placed 14 to 10 units below the surface and are used as a reverse drain tile.
-They’re not trying to drain the water out but they’re filling the drain tiles with water.
-And trying to get water down into the groundwater Basin.
+For recharging, there are currently two solutions that are inefficient; The first one is flood irrigation or flood Mar by flooding the fields.
+This fully saturates the fields while the trees are dormant to recharge the groundwater.
+The second option are drain tiles; The drain tiles are placed 14 to 10 feets below the surface and are used as a reverse drain tile.
+This application tries to fill the drain tiles with water, while trying to get water down into the groundwater level.

-Our solution is Aquifer Pipe.
-So This pipe has a special design to raise the water table up into what we call a virtual water table.
-We create this virtual saturated zone which also has a virtual category fringe associated with it.
-That fringe is still two to three feet from the surface.
-The saturated zone is buried five feet below the surface.
-And about two to three feet in height.
-This is to get that category Fringe into the zone where the roots can absorb the water.
+Our solution is Aquifer Pipe is a patent design with a unique V shape to raise the water table up into what we call a virtual water table.
+We created this virtual saturated zone which also has a virtual category fringe associated with it, which is two to three feet from the surface.
+The saturated zone is buried five feet below the surface, and apx two to three feet in height.

-The Aquifer Pipe isn’t a new technology.
-So that we already have systems installed in urban areas for the past four years.
-We take water from showers and laundries and irrigate lawns with it.
-Placing the pipe about one foot below the surface and creating this moisture plume that is eight feet wide.
+The Aquifer Pipe is a new technology derived from a previous design.
+We have been applying this type of system in urban areas for the past four years.
+Our first application was recycling water from showers and laundries to irrigate lawns and gardens with.
+The installation was by placing the pipe about one foot below the surface, creating a moisture plume that is eight feet wide.

-The difference is that in agriculture we’re going from a three-inch pipe diameter to six-inch pipe diameter.
-So This creates a much bigger moisture plume from which the trees can feed.
-The virtual water table sits in the middle of the service road.
-Which means if you have trees ten to eleven feet on each side of the pipe.
+The virtual water table sits in the middle of the service road, away from the trees from ten to eleven feet on each side of the pipe.
 This large six-inch diameter pipe sits at the center of that road.

-The aquifer pipe is a six-inch in diameter and can run for the full length up to a mile.
+The Aquifer Pipe is six-inch in diameter and can run for the full length up to a mile.
 You can also call it a smart drain tile or subsurface irrigation.
-In this particular picture, we’re showing the v-shape of the pipe.
-And the center area where the quarter shows how big this pipe is.
-To give you an idea about the size of the pipe, if you place your phone along the pipe.
-Your phone is still going to need a couple more inches to be the size of a six-inch diameter pipe.
+In this particular picture, we’re showing the V-shape of the pipe (a quarter shows how big this pipe is).
+To give you an idea about the size of the pipe, place your smartphone along the pipe.
+Your smartphone is still going to need a couple more inches to be the size of a six-inch diameter pipe.

-We are pushing water along the side channels of the pipe.
-And then it seeps into the center channel through seep holes that are a quarter-inch wide.
-The Center channel becomes fully saturated creating a virtual water table that allows surrounding soil to wack it up.
-And creates the moisture plume as shown in the last picture.
-The moisture plume is two feet high and 14 feet wide and that is where the trees feed on.
+Water is being pushed through and along the side channels of the pipe, then it seeps into the center channel through seep holes that are a quarter-inch wide.
+The Center channel becomes fully saturated creating a virtual water table which allows surrounding soil to wack-it-up, and creates the moisture plume as shown in the last picture.
+The moisture plume is two feet high and 14 feet wide where the trees feed on.
 They do not feed on the pipe directly; they’re always feeding on the moisture plume that’s being created.

 Groundwater Recharger with The Aquifer Pipe

-And in the wintertime or when surface water is abundant, you want to overcharge it meaning you want to add in more water than what is needed for the trees.
-To get that additional water available on the surface down into the aquifer and recharge the groundwater that allows you to pick up additional groundwater banking credits and create that longer sustainability for your farm.
-Although this process described for winter you can recharge at any time when there is an availability of surface water because it’s so far below the surface, you’re not going to disrupt any type of surface operations.
+During winter months or when surface water is abundant, you want to overcharge it meaning you want to add in more water than what is needed for the trees.
+Aquifer Pipe retrieves ground surface water, recharges the water, which inturn allows you to obtain additional groundwater banking credits, and creates longer sustainability for your farm.
+Although this example of process is described for winter, you can recharge at any time when there is an availability of surface water, you’re not going to disrupt any type of surface operations.

-There are plenty of other benefits to the pipe and we don’t emphasize them as much as we emphasize the water because we’re trying to help Net Zero Water Farming achieve groundwater balancing on an individual basis.
+There are plenty of other benefits to the Aquifer Pipe, however we want to emphasize Net Zero Water Farming to achieve groundwater balancing on an individual basis.

-You’re going to start to see savings in some of these other areas such as fewer weeds because there’s no surface water being implied.
-You will not have weed seeds that need germination so that eliminates the need for herbicides and the labor to apply the herbicides.
+Your increased savings in; fewer weeds because there’s no surface water being applied.
+You will not have weed seeds that need germination, that eliminates the need for herbicides and the labor to apply the herbicides.

 Another advantage is that there’s less irrigation maintenance because we remove all the surface irrigation.
-It is all subsurface, you don’t have rodents eating up irrigation lines or pests clogging up the offices or even the calcium buildup on your drip emitters due to the hard water that we have here in California.
+The subterranean placement keeps rodents from chewing on irrigation lines or pests clogging up the system, or calcium buildup on your drip emitters due to the hard water that we have here in California.

-There is no service water during harvest time so you do not need to worry about at the harvest time shaking the trees and having the nuts sitting in some water channel and developing fungi and causing a reduction in your crop yield.
+With no surface water during harvest time, there’s no need to worry about shaking the trees and having the nuts sitting in a water channel developing fungi and causing a reduction in your crop yield.

-You don’t have the sprinkler systems or the drip systems too close to the trees where it’s eating away at that crown and causing a crown rot in your trees to die because once again the water is all below the surface about two feet to three feet.
+Another issue with the sprinkler or the drip systems when they are placed too close to the trees, they can cause crown rot in your trees to die.
+Once again the Aquifer Pipe placed deep into the soil keeps the water below the surface about two feet to three feet.

 Overview of Net Zero Water Farming

-The pipe is down below and the moisture plume below. therefore the tree roots are going to grow three to five feet deep into the soil structure so as the crop starts to grow and you start to get top-heavy and you do not need to have blow overs to your trees.
+The Aquifer Pipe is placed down below creating a moisture plume, therefore the tree roots are going to grow three to five feet deep into the soil structure, hence the crops start to grow, and you won’t have blow overs to your trees.